 You will need to fulfill the “3 Es” requirements:

 To find out the details for each requirement, please click the link how to become a CPA here.
-You may also need to apply to a master’s program to fulfill the educational requirement.
+You may also need to apply to a master’s program to fulfill the educational requirement, so you should learn everything you can about master’s degrees and the CPA license.
 If this is the case, you’ll want to consider taking the GMAT exam as most programs require a GMAT score.